maikvandergaag/msft-extensions/azuredevops/powerbiactions/readme.md

 This extension is a updated version of the Publish PowerBI files extension.

-PowerBI Actions is a Build and Release Task for wihtin your Build / Release pipeline.
+PowerBI Actions is a Build and Release Task for within your Build / Release pipeline.

 With this tasks you can publish a PowerBI file or multiple files to a specific group within powerbi.com.
 Besides that it also gives you the option to update a connectionstring of a datasource with DirectQuery.